 4. Mandatory Discovery Order

-5. Motion and Affidavit of Counter Affidavit for Temporary Orders Without Oral Hearing.
+10. Motion and Affidavit of Counter Affidavit for Temporary Orders Without Oral Hearing.
 (Required only if temporary orders are being requested)

 In accordance with Local Rule 8.03, all filings must be accompanied by the following Local Court Forms:

 1. Separation Agreement (attached to Petition) signed by both parties